 Slow travel is about taking your time to truly experience destinations, connecting with local communities, and reducing your environmental impact.
 It encourages mindful exploration, allowing travelers to savor every moment and deepen their understanding of the places they visit.
 Our newsletter shares stories, tips, and practical advice to help you adopt a more authentic and sustainable approach to travel.
 Join us in this journey toward more meaningful and eco-friendly adventures.

-Between 1893 and 1914, Brussels produced the most concentrated and revolutionary transformation of architectural ornament in European history.
-Then, in the 1920s, it reinvented itself, trading sinuous whiplash curves for sunburst geometry and polished marble.
+Between 1893 and 1914, Brussels produced one of the most concentrated revolutions in European architectural ornament.
+Then, in the 1920s and 1930s, it reinvented itself again, trading Art Nouveau’s sinuous whiplash curves for Art Deco’s sunbursts, stepped forms, polished stone, and machine-age geometry.

 +1-518-461-8601